 Each module is further divided into units, and each unit consists of a set of topics.
 This document consists of lecture notes for Module 1.
 The section numbering in the document follows the unit.topic format.
 Thus, Section 1.2 in the document covers topic 2 in unit 1.
-The same numbering convention is used for the videos hosted on edX.
+The same numbering convention for topics is used for the videos and quizzes posted on Canvas.